-To participate in the Covid-19 Impact Survey of the Equipment Finance Industry: Survey responses are limited to one per company.
-If you did not receive a survey and would like to participate, please contact Stephanie Fisher, email@example.com , to determine eligibility for inclusion in the June survey.
+To participate in the COVID-19 Impact Survey of the Equipment Finance Industry: Survey responses are limited to one per company.
+If you did not receive a survey and would like to participate, please contact Stephanie Fisher, email@example.com , to determine eligibility for inclusion in the survey.

 Market Segments Based on Transaction Size of New Business Volume